CJPFF1/github-pages-with-jekyll/_posts/2020-12-02-my-first-blog-post.md

 ---
-title: First and only blog post
+title: "First and only blog post"
 date: 2020-12-02
 ---